 Hanergy is a multinational clean energy power generation company and its businesses cover hydropower, wind power and thin-film solar power generation.
 Founded in China in 1994 and headquartered in Beijing, Hanergy has over 10,000 employees worldwide.

-Williams Advanced Engineering has signed a Memorandum of Understanding with Hanergy Solar Power UK, the entity in charge of Commercial Solar Developments and Innovative Renewable Technologies Developments for the United Kingdom.
-Under the terms of the agreement Hanergy will start to utilise Williams Advanced Engineering’s extensive experience in different forms of energy storage technology for two clean energy projects based on the development of advanced energy storage technologies to optimise solar power generation.
+WAE has signed a Memorandum of Understanding with Hanergy Solar Power UK, the entity in charge of Commercial Solar Developments and Innovative Renewable Technologies Developments for the United Kingdom.
+Under the terms of the agreement Hanergy will start to utilise WAE’s extensive experience in different forms of energy storage technology for two clean energy projects based on the development of advanced energy storage technologies to optimise solar power generation.
 Finding a reliable way to store and reuse energy is seen as crucial in unlocking the true potential of renewable energy sources for both commercial and residential use.

 Nicolas Martin, CEO of Hanergy Solar Power UK, said; “As a global leader in thin-film solar technology, Hanergy is continually seeking collaborations that will allow us to improve the future of clean power.
 Utilising Williams’ cutting-edge energy storage technology, we can enhance the efficiency of our solar projects and bring more clean power to more people.
 In time, we are confident that this collaboration will help us reach our ultimate goal of changing the world by clean power.”